EternalBlue3/Keyboard-AI/README.md

     Score: 6343.03
 ---------------------------------------------
 ```
+While I successfully found a better keyboard, I still wanted to develop my own genetic algorithm.
+This led to a two stage plan.

-The two stage plan:
+The plan:
-- Use genetic algorithm to find pretty good keyboard
+- Use genetic algorithm to find very good keyboard (like RSTLNE)
 - Use permutations brute force to optimize the bottom row by looking at the first 10! permutations

+By combining these strategies, I should be able to independently find a better keyboard than either RSTLNE, or the one I found by brute forcing permutations of the RSTLNE keyboard.

+The results:
+- I will put the results here as soon as I finish the programming and running of the algorithms